TechDotHaus/tech-haus-portfolio-plugin/README.md

 This repository is for a basic Portfolio Project Custom Post Type for WordPress.
 The basis of this plugin is from [Know the Code](https://KnowTheCode.io).

-For now creates a post type called 'project' and a taxonomy for it called 'project_type'.
+For now creates a post type called 'project', and a two custom taxonomies - 'project_type' and 'skills'.

 ## Installation